-For 28 years (and counting), Labrador Retrievers have consistently made the top of the list as the most popular dog breed in America.
-Labradors are friendly, intelligent, large, energetic and loving – all the best qualities of a family companion.
+For 28 years straight, Labrador Retrievers have consistently made the top of the list as the most popular dog breed in America.
+They’re friendly, intelligent, outgoing, energetic and loving – all the best qualities of a family companion.

-And if you’re planning to bring home a Lab, you’ve made a wise decision.
-After all, they are the single most popular breed for a reason.
-Because Labradors are so prevalent in North America, the options for Lab mixes are endless.
+If you’re planning to bring home a Lab, you’ve made a wise decision.
+After all, they are the most popular dog breed for a reason.
+And because Labradors are so prevalent in America, the options for Lab mixes are endless.

 Labrador mixes usually inherit all the best temperament qualities of the Lab.
-In addition, the mix inherits a lot of unique physical traits and instincts from the other parent breed.
-The combo always creates a truly special mutt.
+In addition, the hybrid may also inherit a lot of unique physical traits and instincts from the other parent breed.
+The combo always creates a truly special hybrid.
 Don’t believe us?
-Here are our 40 favorite Lab mixes.
+Here are our 41 favorite Lab mixes.

 RECOMMENDED: 21 Interesting Dog Mixes

 Originally bred as a waterdog, the Labrador Retriever specialized in retrieving ducks from lakes, ponds, rivers and the marshes.
 As such, they were bred with high energy levels and durability to work on long hunting trips in rough conditions.

 However, Labradors have come a long way since their hunting days.
 Because of their favorable and mild temperaments, they make outstanding family dogs today.
 Not only are they active dogs, but they’re very friendly and outgoing too.

 Labs are neither easy-going nor easy to own, especially with ones bred to hunt.
 But you can also get Labs that are overly-friendly to a fault, running off to meet everyone.– Snowbunny (The Labrador Forum)

 There’s a long-standing misconception that Labradors are “easy” dogs.
 In other words, owners believe they’re low maintenance.
 However, this is only true once they’re well-trained, which in itself, can take a lot of work, time, and patience.